Is A GPU Backplate Worth It?

 Does it bring anything more to the table besides aesthetics?
 Is it worth it to get a GPU backplate if your card didn't come with it?

-So, what is a backplate?
+So, what is a rear plate?

 GPU Backplate